Characterizing and Optimizing End-to-End Systems for Private Inference: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Dr. Sundeep Rangan for his advice regarding wireless communication.
-This work was supported in part by the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA.
-This research was also developed with funding from the Defense Advanced Research Projects Agency (DARPA),under the Data Protection in Virtual Environments (DPRIVE) program, contract HR0011-21-9-0003.
+We would like to thank Dr. Sundeep Rangan for his advice regarding the imbalance of wireless communication during private inference protocols.
+We also thank our shepherd and the anonymous reviewers for their thorough and insightful feedback.
+This work was supported in part by the NSF under grants 1565396 and 1553419, the Applications Driving Architectures (ADA) Research Center, a JUMP Center co-sponsored by SRC and DARPA.
+This research was also developed with funding from the Defense Advanced Research Projects Agency (DARPA), under the Data Protection in Virtual Environments (DPRIVE) program, contract HR0011-21-9-0003.
 The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.